Do protein supplements work, are they a waste of money and could they be dangerous? We get to the bottom of this controversial issue.

-In this guide, we’ll get to the bottom of this controversial debate and evaluate the evidence behind protein supplementation.
+In this guide, we'll evaluate the evidence and get to the bottom of whether or not protein supplements work.

 Proteins are a type of molecule that’s vital in helping us metabolise foods, make tissues and cells, repair damage and strengthen our bones.

 When we ingest proteins, they’re broken down into amino acids, which are in turn, used to make new amino acids.

 Since humans can’t make all the amino acids they need, it’s necessary for us to get them from the foods we eat.

 Protein drinks and other supplements are based on the idea that the faster proteins are broken down, the quicker they can be turned into amino acids and put to work.

 In theory, this results in enhanced muscle recovery and growth – particularly among the likes of athletes and bodybuilders, who subject their bodies to intense physical activity.

 But whether or not they’re more, or even as, effective as regular, food-based sources of protein has proved a source of contention within the scientific community.

 A 2003 study looked into the effects of a carbohydrate-protein supplement on performance during exercise of varying levels of intensity and found improved levels of aerobic endurance performance (how long people could exercise for) versus both carbohydrate-only supplements and a placebo.

 These results were backed up by several other studies, which reported improvements in time to fatigue for participants taking protein-carbohydrate supplements.